stevenguatemala/recipe-app/README.md

-Recipe Finder
+Meal Recipe Generator

-Welcome to the Recipe Finder!
+Welcome to the Meal Recipe Generator!
 This web application allows users to search for recipes based on the ingredients they have.
 It fetches data from The Meal DB API and presents delicious meal options with images and instructions.

 Features